kullaiswamy/sample-repository/README.md

 # sample-repository
-this is a sample repository
+this is a sample repository.
+i konw that the reposetory.